dipan29/Realtime-Chat-App/Additional Resources/Deploying on Heroku.md

-# Steps to Deploy your App on Heroku
+# Steps to Deploy your Express Backend on Heroku

 1. Make an account on [Heroku](https://www.heroku.com/).
 2. Create a new app.
 Give it an App Name and choose any region you want.
 Make sure you stay on the hobby or free tier.